Hypercubesoft/HCKalmanFilter/README.md

 ## Change Log

+# 1.2.0

+* In this version, we have upgraded the matrix processing functions within our class HCMatrixObject which now use core functions of the [Surge Library](https://github.com/mattt/Surge).
+It will greatly accelerate the processing of data and lead to faster results being obtained by the algorithm.
+* We fixed small bug because of which it was not possible to build the example project.

 # 1.1.0

-In this version we added another new functionality in addition to small bug fixes.
+* In this version, we added another new functionality in addition to small bug fixes.

-At the request of the HCKalmanFilter library user, we decided that in addition to the correction values for latitude and longitude, we should add the correction of the **altitude**.
+* At the request of the HCKalmanFilter library user, we decided that in addition to the correction values for latitude and longitude, we should add the correction of the **altitude**.

 Now you can easily get the corrected value for altitude in the following way: